Course Descriptions

 SW 390 RESEARCH METH-SOCIAL WORK 3.0 Credit(s)

 Development of research skills for evaluation and enhancement of social work practice.
 Emphasizes research designs, sampling, practice evaluation, program evaluation, measurement instruments, and basic statistics.
+Student must be admitted to BSW Program and be senior standing.
+This course is a prerequisite to SW 391.
 Prerequisite: Take MA-131

 Offered: Fall Semester All Years